 Where to stay: Moraine Campground

-The cool crisp air of the Colorado Rockies is wonderfully refreshing in the midst of summer heat.
+The cool crisp air of the Colorado Rockies is wonderfully refreshing in the summer heat.
 This park has in-your-face mountain views and alpine lakes that are so strikingly beautiful they belong on postcards.

 There are miles of hiking trails across the park, as well as five campgrounds (four of which can accommodate RVs).
 Can’t make it by the end of summer?
 Stop by during the fall and see the famous aspen trees turn golden.